Extamov/Dispolatcher/README.md

 ## Description

-A system for police dispatchers based on WEB and backended by PHP on Apache web server.
+Dispolatcher is a web system made for emergency dispatch.

-The system contains 2 parts, 1 for a caller to call and one for the dispatcher to answer.
+The system contains 2 parts, one for a caller to call and one for the dispatcher to answer.

+The system is built on PHP for server side, MySQL for the database and WEB for the client side.

 ## Requirements